 How to create a project on My DataLake Services

 This article walks you through the step-by-step process of creating a project on My DataLake Services — the gateway to accessing DestinE’s advanced big data analytics and edge computing capabilities.
-A project on My DataLake Services is an entity grouping users and roles.
 You’ll learn how to submit your project request, choose appropriate services, and configure access for your team.

 What we are going to cover